Agilent Technologies' (A) CEO Mike McMullen on Q2 2020 Results - Earnings Call Transcript

 Bob McMahon - Senior Vice President and Chief Financial Officer

-Padraig McDonnell – President-Agilent CrossLab Group
+Padraig McDonnell - President, Agilent CrossLab Group

-Jacob Thaysen – President-Life Sciences & Applied Markets Group
+Jacob Thaysen - President, Life Sciences & Applied Markets Group

-Sam Raha – President- Diagnostics and Genomics Group
+Sam Raha - President, Diagnostics and Genomics Group

 Conference Call Participants